menouarazib/eventdetector/README.md

 plot_prediction(predicted_op=predicted_op, filtered_predicted_op=filtered_predicted_op)
 ```

 ## Documentation
+For a deeper understanding of the parameters presented below,
+please refer to our paper available at this [link](https://osf.io/uabjg).

 ### Meta Model
-The first thing to do is to instantiate the `MetaModel` object with the required args:
+The first step is to instantiate the `MetaModel` object with the required arguments:
 ```python
 from eventdetector_ts.metamodel.meta_model import MetaModel